umich-brcf-bioinf/Jacquard/README.md

                         in any VCF.
     merge               Accepts a directory of VCFs and returns a single merged VCF file.
-    consensus           Accepts a Jacquard-merged VCF file and creates a new VCF file, adding consensus fields.
+    summarize           Accepts a Jacquard-merged VCF file and creates a new VCF file, adding summary fields/tags.
     expand              Transforms VCF file into tab-separated text file expanding INFO fields and FORMAT tags into distinct columns.